-(I) Earnings per share
+(m) Earnings per share

-Basic earnings per share is calculated using the weighted average number of shares outstanding during the year.
-Diluted earnings per share is computed using the weighted average number of common and potential common shares outstanding during the year, if dilutive.
+Basic earnings per share is calculated using the weighted average number of shares outstanding during the period.
+Diluted earnings per share is computed using the weighted average number of common and potential common shares outstanding during the period, if dilutive.

-(m) Impairment of long-lived assets
+(n) Impairment of long-lived assets

 The Company reviews capital assets subject to amortization for impairment on an annual basis or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized when the carrying amount of an asset that is held and used exceeds the projected undiscounted future net cash flows expected from its use and disposal, and is measured as the amount by which the carrying amount of the asset exceeds its fair value, which is measured by discounted cash flows when quoted market prices are not available.
-Management determined that there is no impairment charge for the year ended September 30, 2009.
+Management determined that there is no impairment charge for the quarter ended December 31, 2009.

-Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Years ended September 30, 2009 and 2008
+Unaudited Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Quarters ended December 31, 2009 and 2008

-(n) Going concern
+(o) Going concern